losrobbos/java-spring-boot-api/README-long.md

 (it is already added to .gitignore file in this project, so usually nothing to do here)

-## Authentication

-The App utilizes JWT (JSON Web Token) for protecting routes.

-In order to receive a token, call the /auth/login route and provide the fields "email" and "password" in the request JSON body.

-### Configuring protected routes

-The configuration of which routes are public and which private (=protected by token) is configured in the File "SecurityConfig.java" at: src\main\java\com\example\springbootdemo\config\SecurityConfig.java

 ## Running the app

 If you have configured your VScode with the Spring Boot Extension, you can easily navigate to the main entry file /src/main/java/com/example/springbootdemo/DemoApplication.java and open it.